-If you get the Child Disability Allowance for your child or your child is disabled, you can receive the Childcare Subsidy until your child reaches six years of age.
+If you get the Child Disability Allowance through WINZ, check if you can also claim the Childcare Subsidy until your child reaches six years of age.
 The usual requirement for both parents to be working is waived.
 You may be able to receive a deduction in costs for up to 50 hours of childcare a week through the subsidy if you get the Child Disability Allowance.
-Click here for details of the amounts and phone Work and Income on 0800 559 009 to discuss further.
+Click here for details of the amounts of the WINZ childcare subsidy and phone Work and Income on 0800 559 009 to discuss further.

 Free access to specialist help and support workers